kn5150/cs50-kn5150/Week 0 - Scratch/README.md

 *Beware the dark stars that can deplete Dot's energy!*

 ## Notes and Credits
+* This was my first project for CS50 but ended up having a lot of fun developing it!
-A few of the mechanics were inspired by the Lemon Catch game by [@lemonnade](https://scratch.mit.edu/users/Iemonnade/)
+* A few of the mechanics were inspired by the Lemon Catch game by [@lemonnade](https://scratch.mit.edu/users/Iemonnade/)